Generic Name: etravirine (E-tra-VIR-een)

-- Many prescription and nonprescription medicines (eg, used for anxiety, blood vessel problems, cancer, erectile problems, irregular heartbeat or other heart problems, bacterial infections, fungal infections, immune suppression, inflammation, aches and pains, high cholesterol, HIV, malaria, narcotic or other substance dependence and withdrawal, seizures, sleep, thinning the blood), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with etravirine.
+- Many prescription and nonprescription medicines (eg, used for anxiety, blood vessel problems, cancer, erectile problems, irregular heartbeat or other heart problems, bacterial infections, fungal infections, immune suppression, inflammation, aches and pains, hepatitis, high cholesterol, HIV, malaria, narcotic or other substance dependence and withdrawal, seizures, sleep, thinning the blood), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with etravirine.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with etravirine

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if etravirine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.